rojasgabriel/notion_performance_summaries/README.md

 Usage: `python notion_summaries.py 20250820 9`

-This will generate performance summaries, abck them up to Google Drive, and insert them into Notion.
+This will generate performance summaries, back them up to Google Drive using rclone, and insert them into Notion.